amzn/style-dictionary/examples/basic/README.md

 ✔︎ build/ios/StyleDictionaryColor.m
 ```

-Pat yourself on the back, you just built your first style dictionary!
+Pat yourself on the back, you built your first style dictionary!
 Moving on, take a look at what we have built.
 This should have created a build directory and it should look like this:
 ```
 ├── android/
 │   ├── font_dimens.xml